SamyakLearner/Windows_drive_sorter/README.md

-# Windows_drive_sorter
+# Drive_Segregator

 Usage :

-Sorts down all the files and folders present inside the directory in no time(even the while disk drive could be sorted) .
+Segregates all the files and folders present inside the directory based on the file format.
+(Even whole disk drives could be sorted in no time) .

 Working :
 1. Analyses the tree structure of directory